Decolonizing and Indigenizing

 Welcome to the Decolonizing and Indigenizing Resource Page!

 The Indigenizing and Decolonizing resource page aims to foster an interdisciplinary cross-pollination of approaches to Indigenizing and decolonizing initiatives at Dawson College.
-Content on this page includes: Information about how to join an exchange forum for faculty and staff where we can share pedagogical resources and other information, an evolving list of related projects and organisations, and several Dawson contacts.
+Content on this page includes information about how to join an exchange forum for faculty and staff where we can share pedagogical resources and other information, an evolving list of related projects and organizations, and several Dawson contacts.
 These resources and links are offered as points of departure to reinforce our collective knowledge of Indigenous epistemologies and pedagogy and to support best practices for integrating Indigenous content in the classroom, engaging and encouraging students, and collaborating with colleagues to address the Truth and Reconciliation Commission Calls to Action.

-By learning together, we can contribute to the growing community across Turtle island committed to the process of decolonizing education.
+By learning together, we can contribute to the growing community across Turtle Island committed to the process of decolonizing education.

 Join the Dawson Discussion!